dleeftink/QuickSet/readme.md

 ```

 This insertion method resembles random access while guaranteeing the most frequent elements to bubble up.
-A bit more efficient than `.winsum()`
+A bit more efficient than `.winsum()`.

 #### `.winsum(uint[, value])`
 Inserts a single integer into the set if within range (the `clip` and `span` parameters).
 If already present, increases its frequency by one or a custom weight/value.
 Additionally updates the top-k window using the `winsum` strategy when the updated value exceeds the minimum `freq` parameter:

 1. Find the last integer in the window with a count exceeding the value to insert
-2. From this index move every integer and its value one position to the right
+2. From this index, move every integer and its value one position to the right
-3. Insert the new integer and its value into the newly opened position
+3. Insert the integer and its updated value into the newly opened spot

 ``` js